misaeng12/Discrimination_Research/README.md

-# Discrimination_Research
-Analysis of Research data about Social Discrimination in Korea
+## Analysis of Research data about Social Discrimination in Korea